dotnet/BenchmarkDotNet/docs/articles/guides/customizing-runtime.md

 # Customizing Runtime

-Currently, we have only information about customzing Mono in this section.
+Currently, we have only information about customizing Mono in this section.
-If you want to customize .NET Core, read an artcile about @docs.toolchains.
+If you want to customize .NET Core, read an article about @docs.toolchains.

 ---